redsquirrelstudio/laravel-backpack-import-operation/README.md

 **Step 2.
 (Optional)**

 The service provider at: ```RedSquirrelStudio\LaravelBackpackImportOperation\Providers\ImportOperationProvider``` will be auto-discovered and registered by default.
-However, if you're like me, you can add it to your ```config/app.php```
+Although, if you're like me, you can add it to your ```config/app.php```.

 ```php
     'providers' => ServiceProvider::defaultProviders()->merge([